Personally Speaking: Caitlin Schroering, Ph.D.

 The author welcomes questions and comments about the topic and, although it is not necessary to read anything before the event, we refer you to additional research for more in-depth coverage:

-Schroering, Caitlin.
-Global Solidarities Against Water Grabbing: Without Water, We Have Nothing (Manchester University Press, 2024)
+Caitlin Schroering, Global Solidarities Against Water Grabbing: Without Water, We Have Nothing (Manchester University Press, 2024).

 Event Facts, Parking and Accessibility